 5. Check the length of WordPress site title

-To help improve SEO for your site, follow these steps to make sure the site title is an optimum length.
-Google searches typically show the first 50-60 characters in your title tag (about 600 pixels wide).
-Your title should also include keywords that people will search for.
+To enhance your website’s SEO, adhere to these guidelines to ensure your site title has an ideal length.
+Google search results usually display the initial 50-60 characters of your title tag (approximately 600 pixels wide).
+Additionally, your title should feature keywords that users are likely to search for.

 6. Create a Sitemap in WordPress